Droitwich Spa: Retail

 Droitwich shopping is mainly focused in the traditional town centre around Victoria Square, leading to the St Andrew's Square shopping centre and down to the original High Street, with its local pubs and an eclectic mix of traditional shops.
 Farmers' markets are also held regularly in Victoria Square.

 In the central St Andrew's Square shopping precinct are several chain stores.
 On 14 July 2005, Waitrose opened a new supermarket on the grounds of the old covered market, directly behind the heavily subsided High Street.
 In 2008, a new Aldi store opened on the small retail park by Roman Way while the new Parkridge Retail Park was opened in 2007 with two new stores: Carpetright (since closed) and Land of Leather.
 There was also a Horsatack Saddlery store on the same park, which opened in 2009.
 The park already has a DFS store.
 There is also a Spar on Oakland Avenue, a Tesco Express on Primsland Way, a Sainsbury's store and petrol station, and a new Marks & Spencer store and petrol station.
 In 2019 a Lidl supermarket opened opposite Aldi, increasing competition in the area.

-Banks in the town include HSBC, Santander, Lloyds and Barclays.
+In 2026 a retail banking hub was opened allowing residents to access banking services from HSBC, Santander, Lloyds, Nat West and Barclays.
+These are banks that previously had dedicated branches in Droitwich but closed over time.
 There are also a number of estate agents.
-HSBC closed in July 2023.
-Barclays Bank has also closed, and Papa John's is now in its place.

 Amenities

 Lido

 Until the late 1990s Droitwich Spa Lido was open as a public open-air salt-water swimming pool.
 Following its closure various schemes were proposed, with significant legal and commercial arguments as to the viability of re-building and reopening this facility.

 During autumn of 2006, work started on renovating the lido and it was reopened on Monday 18 June 2007.
-The Lido Park remains a pleasant and popular space, with Droitwich Cricket Ground on its edge as well as a bandstand with regular performances.
+The Lido Park contains the Droitwich Cricket Ground on its edge and a bandstand with regular performances.